JonasGroeger/labspion/README.md

 labspion
 ========
 A software to find currently logged in clients in a local network.
-Active clients are retrieved from the router devices section.
+Active clients are retrieved from the router.

 Currently works with with the following devices:

- * Netgear WNR2000
+ * Netgear WNR2000v3

 To add your device, you must use your own router in the 'router' variable inside `main#main`.